MajMcCloud/TelegramBotFramework/README.md

 ### Add some system calls (Example #0 - System Calls)

 Inside of the BotFather you are able to add "Commands" to your TelegramBot.
 The user will see them, depending on the application as options he could choose.
-I'm calling them Systemcalls.
 Before start (and later for sure) you could add them to your BotBase.
 Every time a message comes in they will get checked if they are one of them.
 If so, a special event Handler will get raised where you are easier able to manage the action behind.

 Below we have 4 options.